BFA Loan Options

 While a student is enrolled in school at least half-time no payments on the loan are due.
 Interest on the Unsubsidized Stafford Loan accrues while a student is attending school and through their six-month grace period.
 Borrowers are encouraged to pay accruing interest on these loan funds during enrollment.
 Unpaid interest is capitalized prior to the loan’s entering repayment.

-The current interest rate for Federal Unsubsidized Stafford Loans borrowed between July 1, 2014, and June 30, 2015, is 4.66%.
-A new fixed interest rate for loans borrowed between July 1, 2015, and June 30, 2016, will be finalized by July 1, 2015.
+The current interest rate for Federal Unsubsidized Stafford Loans borrowed between July 1, 2015, and June 30, 2016, is 4.29%.
 The current loan fee is 1.073% deducted from the principal at the time of disbursement.
 Loan fees are subject to change.

 Federal Direct Parent PLUS Loan